cjmustard/friend-connect/README.md

 ![Friend Connect in Action](https://github.com/cjmustard/friend-connect/blob/main/assets/screenshot.png)

-*How Friend Connect appears in your friends' Minecraft server list*
+*How Friend Connect appears in your friends' Minecraft server list before configuration*

 ## What it does